-The V16 is one of two Jashen stick vacuums in their V-series product line that also includes the V18.
+The V16 is one of two options in their V-Series line that also includes the V18.

-It’s the cheaper option of the two, but it has the same motor, battery, and dirt capacity.
-The only difference between these two is that the V18 has the dirt sensor, and the V16 does not.
+It’s the cheaper alternative, but with the same motor, battery, and dirt capacity.
+The only difference between these two is the V18 has the dirt sensor, and the V16 does not.

-We’ll find out in this review if the Jashen V16 is a good option and if it’s better than other brands at its price range like the popular MOOSOO cordless vacuum.
+In this review, we’ll find out if the Jashen V16 is a good option or better than other brands at its price range, like the popular MOOSOO cordless vacuum.

 A Budget Cordless Vacuum That’s Excellent on Hard Floors and Carpet